atomic Capability

 Wallet

-field that can take one of three values:
+The atomic capability has a status field that can take one of three values:

-capability is not present for a given chain, it means that the wallet does not support batching for that chain.
+If the atomic capability is not present for a given chain, it means that the wallet does not support batching for that chain.

 Example